heroiclabs/nakama-cocos2d-x-javascript/README.md

 ### Example

-Example is located in [example](https://github.com/heroiclabs/nakama-cocos2d-x-javascript/tree/master/example) folder.
+Examples for cocos-2d-js an Cocos Creator are located in the [examples](https://github.com/heroiclabs/nakama-cocos2d-x-javascript/tree/master/examples) folder.

 ### License